Read time: 3 minutes

 Why a birthing partner is important

-Writing your birth plan and reading about labour will help you understand what to expect when you give birth, but another way of preparing for the big day is by choosing a birth partner or doula.
-Their main role is to give you support and help you make any decisions during labour and birth, especially if things don’t go quite as expected.
-They can also provide a comforting source of reassurance and practical help throughout pregnancy.
+Having someone you know and trust with you during the birth can significantly improve your experience of labour.
+Your birth partner can be someone you know and trust, like your partner, mother or close friend, or a doula.
+Their main role is to give you support, and help you make any decisions during labour and birth, especially if things don’t go quite as expected.
+They can also provide a comforting source of reassurance and practical help throughout your pregnancy.

 During labour, your birth partner should be prepared to:

-- Act as your prompter – reminding you to move around, use the breathing techniques you learned at antenatal classes or yoga – and doing whatever makes you comfortable.
+- Act as your prompter – reminding you to move around and use the breathing techniques you learned at antenatal classes or yoga – and do whatever makes you comfortable.

 - Be your communicator – making sure you are aware of any interventions that might be needed and speaking up for you if necessary.